infolinks/k8s-cloudflared/README.md

 ## Ingress Resources

-The same applies to `Ingress` resources in the cluster.
+The same applies to `Ingress` resources in the cluster, but you don't have to define the `dns` annotation - the host names will be taken automatically from the host rules.

 ## Deployment